 1 tbsp hemp seeds

-2. layer a bowl with the following (in this order), grains, raspberries, yoghurt, drizzled honey, topped with pecans and seeds.
+2. Layer a bowl with the following (in this order), grains, blueberries (other assorted fruits), yogurt, drizzled honey, topped with pecans and seeds.

 Honestly, this is super easy recipe that's full of fiber and tasty.
 Swap out the grains, fresh fruit and other varieties of nuts and you'll have a different porridge everyday.